Nomisv/MR-Nomisv/README.md

 `$ ./main hamlet.txt`

-result will be stored in the output file
+Results will be stored in the output file.

+We used Spark to test our result, and Spark output the same result.